UriConMur/app-template/README.md

 [Please add Prerequisites for the application ...]

 # Install
-Once you have cloned or download the repository you should run `npm run prepare` to run all dependencies.
+Once you have cloned or download the repository you should run `npm install` & `composer install` to run all dependencies.
 Your node version should be +8
 [Please add instructions to install the application ...]

 ## Contributing